Azad77/AI4Geospatial/README.md

 ### Section 6: Special Topics and Bonus Content
 - **Lecture 26**: Detecting and Counting Plants Using Computer Vision Techniques
-- **Lecture 27**: Bonus Resources for Mastering AI, Deep Learning, and ML in Geospatial Analysis

 ---